hetmanskyi-cloud/AWS/terraform/scripts/README.md

 - Implement automatic error reporting to SNS
 - Add support for multi-region resource validation
 - Enhance Redis and MySQL TLS checks with certificate validation

+### Recommended Post-Deployment Steps
+Enable Automatic System Updates
+- Consider enabling automatic security updates on the EC2 instance (e.g., via unattended-upgrades on Ubuntu or yum-cron on Amazon Linux) to reduce the risk of unpatched vulnerabilities.

+Install Essential WordPress Security Plugins
+At minimum, install and configure trusted plugins such as:
+- Wordfence Security – real-time firewall and malware scanner
+- WP Super Cache – improves performance and adds basic protection from DDoS-like load

+Regularly Review Access Logs
+- Use CloudWatch Logs or SSM to periodically review access patterns and detect anomalies.

+Regular EC2 Instance Refresh
+- Periodically replace EC2 instances through the Auto Scaling Group to ensure a clean state, apply AMI updates, and validate configuration consistency.

 ---